C# Basics

 $ dotnet --info

-// check the .Net Version used for command line
+// check the current .Net Version used for command line

 $ dotnet --version